Voices for Progress Education Fund

 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-- Travel occasionally to Sacramento and around the Washington, D.C. area to attend policy coalitions, conferences, and government meetings as needed.
+- Travel occasionally to Sacramento and around the Washington, D.C. area as needed.

 OTHER DUTIES AND RESPONSIBILITIES: